DavidHornung/Software-Archeticture--fitapp/README.md

 ## Phase 4:

-In this phase, we separated the front end from the back end and made 2 website that were communicating with each other.
+In this phase, we separated the front end from the back end and made the two websites communicate through RestAPI with each other.